Zylann/godot_voxel/doc/source/api/VoxelMeshSDF.md

 ### [int](https://docs.godotengine.org/en/stable/classes/class_int.html)<span id="i_partition_subdiv"></span> **partition_subdiv** = 32

-Controls how many subdivisions to use across the baking area when using the BAKE_MODE_ACCURATE_PARTITIONED mode.
+Controls how many subdivisions to use across the baking area when using the [VoxelMeshSDF.BAKE_MODE_ACCURATE_PARTITIONED](VoxelMeshSDF.md#i_BAKE_MODE_ACCURATE_PARTITIONED) and [VoxelMeshSDF.BAKE_MODE_APPROX_FLOODFILL](VoxelMeshSDF.md#i_BAKE_MODE_APPROX_FLOODFILL) modes.

+When using [VoxelMeshSDF.BAKE_MODE_ACCURATE_PARTITIONED](VoxelMeshSDF.md#i_BAKE_MODE_ACCURATE_PARTITIONED), that value may be proportionally adjusted based on the amount of triangles the mesh has, due to an imperfection of the algorithm.
+If the mesh has few triangles, lower values will perform better.
+If it has a lot of small triangles, higher values will perform better.
+However, if triangles are large or few and the value is big, this will also potentially create artifacts.

 ## Method Descriptions